WebAssembly/spec/proposals/bulk-memory-operations/Overview.md

 * `mem.copy`: copy from one region of linear memory to another
 * `table.copy`: copy from one region of a table to another

-Filling a memory region can be accomplished with `mem.set`:
+Filling a memory region can be accomplished with `mem.fill`:

-* `mem.set`: fill a region of linear memory with a given byte value
+* `mem.fill`: fill a region of linear memory with a given byte value

 TODO: should we provide `mem.clear` and `table.clear` instead?